 There are multiple treatment options to be considered for those suffering from acne.
-Successful acne treatment can often be acheived by certain medications, or combinations of them.
+Successful acne treatment can often be achieved by certain medications or combinations of them.
 These include benzoyl peroxide, retinoids, and antibiotics.
 Regular facing cleansing and topical creams are also essential for effective treatment.
-Some women may benefit from hormone therapy if acne is related to other hormone irregularites.
+Some women may benefit from hormone therapy if acne is related to other hormone irregularities.

 Those suffering from persistent or severe acne may require other treatments or medications which can be administered by your dermatologist.

-At Dr. Amy Vaughan Dermatology, we can offer a variety of acne treatments including topicals, oral medication, Isotretinein Therapy (Accutane©), Isolz© and blue light treatment.
-We also offer DermaPen© Microneedling acne scar removal in Barboursville WV.
+At Dr. Amy Vaughan Dermatology, we can offer a variety of acne treatments including topicals, oral medication, Isotretinoin Therapy (Accutane©), Isolaz© and blue light treatment.
+We also offer Collagen P.I.N.© Microneedling acne scar removal in Barboursville WV.